simonliuanu/SmartCity/items/report.md

     - Code: [IteraotrTest Class]() for the [RestaurantRepository Class]()
     - *Number of test cases: 2*
-    - *Code coverage: 100% of Classes, 100% of Methods, 94% of Lines and 88% of Branches covered*
+    - *Code coverage: 100% of Classes, 100% of Methods, 100% of Lines and 100% of Branches covered*
     <img src="media/report/codecoverage_iterator.png">
-    - *Types of tests created and descriptions:*
+    - Types of tests created and descriptions:
       1. testLoadPageData():
         - Simulate an AVLTree that inserts data
         - Validate correct loading of paginated data from the AVL tree.